 "Both sides of the aisle have made it clear to me that the only way it will be passed is as part of the fiscal cliff bill, if there is one,” a farm lobbyist said. - Read more at The Hill

-For more news on the approaching fiscal cliff, follow us on Twitter @FiscalCliffNote
+For more news surrounding the fiscal cliff, follow us on Twitter at @Twitter/ FiscalCliffNote